zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

     * new file will be created called chlamydia_trachomatis
   * Use this code to insert data into chlamydia_trachomatis table
     * mysqlimport (database_Name) chlamydia_trachomatis -L
-  * Then we will be parse the genes.list file and the fasta file
+  * Then we will be parse the genes.list file and the sequence.fasta file
     * Run python3 parsecodingseq.py
     * new file will be created called coding_sequence
   * Use this code to insert data into coding_sequence table